-- A maximum of eight keys can be coded to your vehicle.

-- Only use SecuriLock® kevs.

-- You must have two previously programmed coded keys (keys that already operate your vehicle's engine) and the new unprogrammed key(s) readily accessible.

-- If no previously programmed coded keys are available, you must take your vehicle to your authorized dealer to have the spare key(s) programmed.

-- 1. Insert a previously programmed coded key into the ignition.

-- 2. Turn the ignition from the 2 (lock) position to the 4 (on) position.
-Keep the ignition in the 4 (on) position for at least one second, but no more than 10 seconds.
+- A maximum of eight keys can be coded to your vehicle. - Only use SecuriLock® keys. - You must have two previously programmed coded keys (keys that already operate your vehicle's engine) and the new unprogrammed key(s) readily accessible. - If no previously programmed coded keys are available, you must take your vehicle to your authorized dealer to have the spare key(s) programmed. - 1.
+Insert a previously programmed coded key into the ignition. - 2.
+Turn the ignition from the 2 (lock) position to the 4 (on) position.
+Keep the ignition in the 4 (on) position for at least one second, but no more than 10 seconds. - 3.
+Turn the ignition to the 2 (lock) position, and remove the coded key from the ignition.

-- $\begin{array}{c}

-3 \\

-1

-\end{array}$ $\begin{array}{c}

-4 \\

-5

-\end{array}$

-- 3. Turn the ignition to the 2 (lock) position, and remove the coded key from the ignition.

-- 4. After three seconds but within 10 seconds of removing the previously programmed coded key, insert the other previously programmed coded key into the ignition.

-- 5. Turn the ignition from the 2 (lock) position to the 4 (on) position.
+- 4. After three seconds but within 10 seconds of removing the previously programmed coded key, insert the other previously programmed coded key into the ignition. - 5.
+Turn the ignition from the 2 (lock) position to the 4 (on) position.
 Keep the ignition in the 4 (on) position for at least one second but not more than 10 seconds. - 6.
 Turn the ignition to the 2 (lock) position, and remove the second key from the ignition. - 7.
-After three seconds but within 20 seconds of removing the previously programmed coded key, insert the unprogrammed key (new/valet key) into the ignition. - 8.
+After three seconds but within 20 seconds of removing the previously programmed coded key, insert the unprogrammed key into the ignition. - 8.
 Turn the ignition from the 2 (lock) position to the 4 (on) position.
 Keep the ignition in the 4 (on) position for at least one second. - 9.
-Your new unprogrammed key is now programmed.
+Your new key is now programmed.